Types of Roofing Felt for Sheds

-There are many types of shed felt which differ in price and quality.
+There are many types of shed felt which differ in price and quality, but what’s the best roofing felt for sheds?
 We've compiled a list of the most common types and explained the differences:

 Sand backed shed felt:

-Sand backed shed felt is a non-breathable roofing felt base sheet suitable for roof waterproofing as a base sheet in a 2 layer system.
-Some companies offer this for a shed roof which, without another felt on top, we wouldn't recommend.
+Sand backed shed felt is non-breathable roofing felt base sheet suitable for roof waterproofing, operating as a base sheet in a 2-layer system.
+Some companies offer this for a shed roof which, but without another felt on top, we wouldn't recommend.

 Ragged / Paper backed shed felt:

-Ragged back felt or paper backed shed felt is a felt where the backing is made from rags or paper.
-Green mineral is then on put on top and heated and cooled to set so that the green mineral sticks.
-Although suitable for a shed it can tear quite easily so doesn’t last as long as a polyester felt.
+Ragged back felt or paper-backed shed felt is a felt where the backing is made from rags or paper.
+A green mineral is then put on top and then heated and cooled so that the green mineral sticks.
+Although suitable for a shed, it can tear quite easily, so it doesn’t last as long as polyester felt.

 Polyester backed shed felt:

-Shed felt which come with 'polyester' backing lasts longer and doesn't ripple or tear easily.
+Shed felt which comes with ‘polyester’ backing lasts longer and doesn’t ripple or tear easily.
 The felt is saturated with bitumen (asphalt), which repels water but still allows the product to breathe.
-The material is strong and resilient allowing it to last longer, helping keeping your shed waterproof while allowing air/moisture from inside your shed to escape.
-This is also the felt material we at Power use on all our sheds.
+The material is strong and resilient, allowing it to last longer, helping keep your shed waterproof while permitting air/moisture from inside your shed to escape.
+This is also the felt material we use on all our sheds at Power.

 The following video explains our polyester backed felt in greater detail:

-It is not often sheds come pre-felted.
+It’s not often that sheds come pre-felted.
 Some manufacturers pre-felt pent roofs before delivering if they are also assembling (to reduce assembly time).
-However, it is rare to pre-felt a shed roof prior to delivery if the customer has to install the felt.
+However, it is rare to pre-felt a shed roof prior to delivery if the customer has to install the roof.
 It is difficult to pre-felt an apex roof as the roof has multiple panels.

 This is not necessary for a shed – the clout nails will be secure enough to hold the felt down in position.

-To felt an apex roof you would have to roll out the polyester backed felt along the lower part of one side of the roof allowing for sufficient overhang to fold down onto the roof framing (but not the underside of the roof).
+To felt an apex shed roof, you have to roll out the polyester-backed felt along the lower part of one side of the roof, allowing for sufficient overhang to fold down onto the roof framing (but not the underside of the roof).

 Use clout nails to tack along the top edge of the felt and into the roof boards.
 Repeat this process on the other side of the roof.
-Once done fold the overhanging felt at the gable ends under the roof boards and tack into place.
+Once done, fold the overhanging felt at the gable ends under the roof boards and tack it into place.

-Before laying the felt, you will need to attach the back bargeboards with the 40mm galvanised nails.
+Before laying the felt on a pent shed, you will need to attach the back bargeboards with the 40mm galvanised nails.
 There are two for the back – one at the edge of the roof and one on the underside.
-These soffits may come in more than one section and may need cutting down to size with a saw depending on which size shed you have chosen.
+These soffits may come in more than one section and may need cutting down to size with a saw depending on which size shed you’ve chosen.
 Be sure not to mix these up with the corner strips and cover lats which are to go vertically around the shed in corners and covering joins.

 Important: Use Step Ladders to put on the roof felt but do not climb on top of the roof.
 Ensure there is a second person to support you when using a ladder.

 Shed felt will typically last around 5 years.
-However, if you go for a shed with polyester backed shed felt, this can last up to 15 years.
-Although polyester backed felt is the same thickness as standard but is much stronger and more difficult to tear so it lasts longer.
+However, if you go for a shed with a polyester backed shed felt, this can last up to 15 years.
+Although polyester backed felt is the same thickness as standard, it is much stronger and more difficult to tear, so it lasts longer.

 A good way to increase the longevity of felt is to add an underlay felt which will add a layer of protection and is commonly used for roofs with a shallow pitch (to avoid water capillary action).